SSoelvsten/adiar/FUTURE_WORK.md

 of concurrent decision diagrams alive.
 Yet, this does also happen at the cost of having to read a much larger input.
 Only a practical evaluation can gauge whether it is of benefit.

+## Dealing with Tiny BDDs

+With Adiar v1.2 we have been able to decrease the threshold as to when Adiar is viable in comparison to conventional depth-first BDD packages.
+Yet, this does not remove the major relative performance decrease for tiny BDDs.
+Interestingly, the threshold we derived in our experiments is somewhat below a threshold in the CAL BDD package [[Sanghavi96](#references)]: if below this size, it switches to the conventional depth-first algorithms instead.
+Hence, it is likely that we have hit a lower bound on when Adiar's time-forward processing is viable.

+For an end-user, it is of interest to have Adiar be efficient across the board.
+That is, we want to lower this threshold down to the smallest possible BDD.
+To this end, we will have to (similar to CAL) switch to depth-first algorithms.
+But, instead of implementing a whole new BDD pacakge we ought to interop with another BDD package!
+Specifically, I have the following two in mind:

+- *BuDDy:* This BDD package has a very simple and elegant design and throughout all benchmarks it was the fastest.
+Its design should make it quite easy to integrate it with Adiar's algorithms.
+Its only problems are, that it is not thread-safe nor supports ZDDs.
+The latter can be fixed, but the prior may be impossible.

+- *Sylvan:* This BDD package provides support for BDDs and ZDDs and also thread-safety.
+Yet, using its pointers to BDDs may be considerably more complicated.
+Furthermore, its use of attributed edges may break with Adiar.

+Here, we need to address the following three issues.

+1. Run the equivalent algorithm in the other BDD package, if
+   - The inputs are all BDDs in the other BDD package.
+   - The size of all inputs is below the 2<sup>19</sup> threshold of CAL.
+   - The worst-case output size fits within the unique node table assuming no nodes can be reused.
+This may be complicated in practice, as garbage collection may provide the space needed.

+2. In Adiar's top-down algorithms a node uid of the input either points to a node in one of Adiar's files or a node in the unique node table.
+   - Here the `node_stream` class simulates a stream by having the `.seek(...)` function in *O(1)* time do a lookup in the unique node table.
+   - For the priority queues to work, we need to add a wrapper on the nodes, such that they can also carry around the level.

+3. In Adiar's Reduce algorithm, if the output fits within the unique node table then the `node_writer` should create the entire BDD within the unique node table.

+A lot of this can be achieved similar to the templating done for v1.2 itself.

 ## Parallelization